 How Common Are Car Accidents in Waynesboro?

-The Georgia Department of Transportation keeps track of car crashes statewide.
-In 2020, there were 331,797 motor vehicle accidents in the state of Georgia.
-Those car wrecks caused 124,492 injuries and 1,588 fatalities.
+The Georgia Department of Transportation keeps track of automobile crashes statewide.
+In 2020, there were 331,797 motor vehicle accidents throughout the state.
+Those collisions resulted in 124,492 injuries and 1,588 fatalities.

-Almost 150 auto accidents were reported in Waynesboro–and over 100 people were injured in car accidents in Burke County that single year.
+Almost 150 auto accidents were reported in Waynesboro–and over 100 people were injured in Burke County that single year.

 Putting a dollar value on physical injuries can be difficult.
 Any number of things can influence the value of a personal injury claim–and your lawyer will need to evaluate the facts before giving you an estimate.